e-VRO/frvcpy/README.md

 # frvcpy: An Open-Source Solver for the FRVCP

-This package offers a solver for the fixed route vehicle charging problem.
+### Inserting charging stations into an EV's route

 ## The FRVCP
-### Inserting charging stations into an EV's route
 The __fixed route vehicle charging problem__ (FRVCP) is characterized by a vehicle that must visit an ordered sequence of locations (a fixed route).
 The vehicle is limited in its onboard energy, which gets depleted as it travels.
 As a result, it must restore its energy along the way.
 The typical objective of the FRVCP is to find the optimal "insertion" of energy restoration operations into the fixed route that minimize the route's duration.
 The problem was given its acronym in Montoya et al. (2017) for the case of electric vehicles (EVs), which require nontrivial amounts of time to restore the energy in their batteries and must therefore carefully consider their recharging operations.

 ## The Solver